JuliaPredusca/Masters/README.md

-<font size="12">Masters
+Masters Thesis Code

-This repository is the code used for my masters thesis research
+<font size="12">This repository is the code used for my masters thesis research

 In order to run this, the data is required